carpentries/assessment/programmatic-assessment/readme.md

 A file extension is not required for the output file name; nbconvert will add the .pdf or .html extension as appropriate.
 See [nbconvert documentation](http://nbconvert.readthedocs.io/en/latest/config_options.html) for more options.

-Rendered html pages can be viewed by visting http://htmlpreview.github.io/ and entering in the link to the html page from github.
+Rendered html pages can be viewed following the path within the github repo under the `carpentries.github.io` domain.
+For example: https://carpentries.github.io/assessment/programmatic-assessment/workshops/outputs/final_report.html.